MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -SignatureAuGracePeriod

-Specified the grace period in minutes applied to all signature updates after the initial, first-time application.
+Specifies the grace period in minutes after which any service-initiated signature update is aborted if the update occurs successfully within this amount of time.

 A valid value is an integer from 0 to 4294967295.

-If Windows Defender successfully updates within this period, any service initiated updates are abandoned.
+This parameter overrides the **CheckForSignatureBeforeRunningScan** parameter value to ensure that updates aren't repeatedly attempted within the specified grace period.

-THe **SignatureFirstAuGracePeriod** parameter specifies the grace period when a new signature is first detected.
+The **SignatureFirstAuGracePeriod** parameter specifies the grace period for aborting updates immediately after the first installation of the service if a recent update was successful.

 ```yaml
 Type: UInt32